entropyxyz/entropy-docs/docs/Core/intro.md

 ## The Entropy chain

+The purpose of the Entropy blockchain is to have a 'single source of truth' for the information which needs to be public and which the threshold server nodes need to have consensus on.
+For example, we need to have agreement of which validators belong to which signing subgroups, and which subgroups will participate in signing a particular message.

 General functionality from Substrate / Polkadot:
 - Uses the [BABE](https://research.web3.foundation/en/latest/polkadot/block-production/Babe.html) consensus (Blind Assignment for Blockchain Extension).
 A brief description of BABE:
   - Time is divided into 'epochs' which consist of a series of 'slots' for each block that will be published.